 Look up ‘DITA’ in the Acronym Dictionary and you’ll find 6 different definitions.
 Even knowing what the letters stand for (*) doesn’t put us much closer to understanding what it is.
 But it does seem to communicate that it is:

-Nevertheless, if you are an information professional, you should start paying attention to this evolving standard for content reuse.
+Nevertheless, if you are an information professional, you should be paying attention to this evolving standard for content reuse.
 It’s not that complex; and the business value can be significant.
-I cover some basics in this post.
-However, for a deeper dive on the intersection of DITA and business value, view the recording of our webinar “Content Management Trends: Understanding DITA.”

 Business Benefits of Reuse